algorandfoundation/docs/docs/get-details/atomic_transfers.md

 Below you will find examples for creating and sending group transactions to the network in each of the available SDKs and with `goal`.

 !!! tip
-    The following processes may be simplified with the SDKs use of the [atomic transaction composer](atc.md).
+    The following processes may be simplified with the SDKs use of the [atomic transaction composer (ATC)](atc.md).
+The ATC supports ABI compliant smart contract calls with Argument and Return Value encoding/decoding.

 # Step-by-step guide